-• The system on which you want to install Unified Manager must meet the system and software requirements.

-"Linux software and installation requirements" on page 5

-- You must have downloaded the Unified Manager .zip file from the Lenovo Support Site to the target system. - You must have a supported web browser. - Your terminal emulation software must have scrollback enabled.
+- The system on which you want to install Unified Manager must meet the system and software requirements. - "Hardware system requirements" on page 3 - "Red Hat Enterprise Linux and CentOS software and installation requirements" on page 5 - You must have downloaded the Unified Manager.zip file from the Lenovo Support Site to the target system. - You must have a supported web browser. - Your terminal emulation software must have scrollback enabled.